 Spaces Object Storage is an S3-compatible object storage service that lets you store and serve large amounts of data.
 Each Space is a bucket for you to store and serve files.
 The built-in Spaces CDN minimizes page load times and improves performance.

-Spaces owners can create, destroy, and read all content in all the Spaces for an account.
+Spaces owners can create, destroy, and read all content in all the Spaces buckets for an account.
 They also make decisions and manage what everyone else can see.
-If an owner wants to allow one or more people to co-manage Spaces, there are two options: access keys and DigitalOcean Teams.
+If an owner wants to allow one or more people to co-manage buckets, there are two options: access keys and DigitalOcean Teams.